bloominstituteoftechnology/Sprint-Challenge--Algorithms/Self-Study/Algorithms_Answers.md

             l += 1
             sum += 1
 ```
+# O(n**3)

+# n * n * n

 # b contains a nested loops. the n input is required for 3 of the 4 loops.
+Loop one is loop one is needed to iterate for all 3 loops, loop two for itself and the inner loop, and loop 3 for itself.

 ```
 c)  def bunnyEars(bunnies):